 A hawkmoth by moonlight

-Broadcasting policy in Britain is under the direction of people with no clear vision of its purpose: the cut in funding for BBC World Service radio, our one indisputable global broadcasting triumph, shows the way things are going.
+Broadcasting policy in Britain is under the direction of people with no vision: the cut in funding for BBC World Service radio, the country’s one indisputable global broadcasting triumph, shows the way things are going.
 To draw attention to an area of excellence could mean it will be axed tomorrow.
 Let’s risk some applause, nevertheless, for another outstanding area of British programme making: the natural history documentary.

 A story of scars